Ricky Stenhouse Jr. wins longest Daytona 500 in history

 Stenhouse’s win for JTG Daugherty Racing was the third of his career.
 JTG is the first single-car team to win the Daytona 500 since The Wood Brothers Racing did it with Trevor Bayne in 2011.

+Daugherty, who left the track earlier Sunday with an eye irritation, is the first Black car owner to win the race and Jodi Geschickter joined Teresa Earnhardt as female car owners to win the Daytona 500.
+Earnhardt ran Dale Earnhardt Inc. when Michael Waltrip and Dale Earnhardt Jr. won the Daytona 500 in 2003 and 2004.

-Through it all, JTG stuck by Stenhouse and even reunited him this season with the crew chief who led him to a pair of Xfinity Series titles years ago.
+To get to victory lane Sunday, JTG stuck with Stenhouse and even reunited him this season with the crew chief who led him to a pair of Xfinity Series titles years ago.

 Mike Kelly’s biggest task was convincing Stenhouse that he can indeed win races.
 So ahead of the Daytona 500, he taped a note inside the Chevrolet.
 The message?
 The team believes in the driver.